Guide Talk: This is as Real as it Gets…

 What’s been one of the highlights of your guiding career?

 A handful of years ago, my dad was an assistant of mine on a Grand Canyon river trip.
 He turned 60, and a couple of weeks later I got him out there for this trip.
-He hiked into Phantom Ranch by himself and met us there for the lower.
+He hiked into Phantom Ranch by himself and met up with us for the lower.
 But one of the biggest rapids of the trip is, literally, right after you leave Phantom Ranch.
 He gets on the boat with me, and then 10 minutes later we’re right at the edge of Horn Creek.
 It’s an experienced crew, so we didn’t scout.
 It’s just an impressive, intimidating entrance into this waterfall of a rapid, and he’s just there, at the front of the boat, like, “Holy…” That was, by far, the biggest whitewater he had seen.
 It was just an incredible trip.

 And then having my mom doing all these trips over the years.
 She’s a total OARS groupie, big time.
 I have such full support from my family, for what I’m doing, so it’s cool to share these experiences and show them my world.
 I don’t take that for granted, because I know other friends and co-workers whose parents are like, “When are you going to get a real job.”
 And I’m like, “That’s very uncool, man, because this is as real as it gets…some of the time.”